strongjz/aws-container-devsecops/content/pipeline/exercise.md

 make_bucket: devsecops-codemash-2022
 ```

-Inside our Terraform Directory in the devsecops repo
+Inside our Terraform Directory in the devsecops repo `cd ~/environments/devsecopspipeline/`

-Update the `devsecopspipeline/terraform/config.tf` with the bucket name to store terraform state
+Update the `~/environments/devsecopspipeline/terraform/config.tf` with the bucket name to store terraform state

 ```hcl
 terraform {